 It is always a bit of a culture shock to arrive back into a city and I tried to adjust quickly to my surroundings after the wildness of the Northern Fells.
 I arrived at the bus station just in time to hop on the bus back to Newcastle.

 The Long Distance Walkers Association gives the following statistics for the Cumbria Way:

 - Length: 118.5 Km (73.6 miles)

 Observations about the trail

 There are very few “improved” surfaces which makes the walk feel much wilder than some of the national trails.
 Some stretches were rocky and muddy so I would recommend wearing good footwear.
 Because there are few way markers in the wilder areas of the route, and they are often very discreet, the route is intended for people who can read maps.
-I gather from someone who used to work for a Cumbrian rescue team, that people often get lost in the Northern stretch of this walk, so take a map and compass along with adequate clothing, food and drink just in case.
+I have heard that people often get lost in the Northern stretch of this walk, so take a map and compass along with adequate clothing, food and drink just in case.
 There is a refuge hut near Great Lingy Hill should the weather change, but apart from this there is very little shelter between New Dungeon Ghyll and Stonethwaite or between Skiddaw House and Nether Row.

 For information I used the Harvey strip map and the LDWA download for the Cumbria Way.